esamattis/vimconfig/plugged/fzf/README.md

 Upgrading fzf
 -------------

-fzf is being actively developed and you might want to upgrade it once in a while.
+fzf is being actively developed, and you might want to upgrade it once in a while.
 Please follow the instruction below depending on the installation method used.